 Later he signed a contract with New York’s Calla Records, run by Nate McCalla — bodyguard and business associate of Roulette Records honcho (and well-connected mobster) Mo Levy.
 There Rudy dropped arguably his biggest single with the funky, stanky strip club anthem “Does Your Mama Know,” backed up with the infidelity slow jam “Housewife Blues.”
 But once again the bottom fell out under him as the label folded overnight just as Rudy and the Love Family released their second full-length LP as a group, This Song Is for You.
 (McCalla would later be mob-style executed, allegedly on Levy’s orders.)

 Rudy continued shopping his songs, doing production work, writing arrangements, and guesting as studio singer/guitarist with artists such as George Clinton, New Riders of the Purple Sage, Van Morrison, Bobby Womack, Billy Preston, Bill Wyman and the Gap Band.
-His Kansas roots made him a facile musician across a wide swath of styles, and he was at home playing country-western and rock & roll as R&B. Some of the hugest names in music recognized his talent and charisma, yet for all his hard work and accolades from within “the biz,” he was left lingering in the shadows.
+His Kansas roots made him a facile musician across a wide swath of styles, and he was as comfortable playing country-western and rock & roll as R&B. Some of the hugest names in music recognized his talent and charisma, yet for all his hard work and accolades from within “the biz,” he was left lingering in the shadows.

 Somewhere along the line it came to Rudy’s attention that the Company Soul demos he had cut for Canyon years before had been released secretly in England — falsely attributed to singer “Brother” Tyrone Davis.
 Even more bizarre, some of the earliest karaoke tracks floating around Hong Kong in the 1980s were in fact Rudy Love songs!